Pygmy hippopotamus: Extinct pygmy and dwarf hippos

 Several species of small hippopotamids have also become extinct in the Mediterranean in the late Pleistocene or early Holocene.
 Though these species are sometimes known as "pygmy hippopotami" they are not believed to be closely related to C. liberiensis.
 These include the Cretan dwarf hippopotamus (Hippopotamus creutzburgi), the Sicilian hippopotamus (Hippopotamus pentlandi), the Maltese hippopotamus (Hippopotamus melitensis) and the Cyprus dwarf hippopotamus (Hippopotamus minor).

 These species, though comparable in size to the pygmy hippopotamus, are considered dwarf hippopotamuses, rather than pygmies.
 They are likely descended from a full-sized species of European hippopotamus, and reached their small size through the evolutionary process of insular dwarfism which is common on islands; the ancestors of pygmy hippopotami were also small and thus there was never a dwarfing process.
-There were also several species of pygmy hippo on the island of Madagascar (see Malagasy hippopotamus).
+There were also several species of pygmy hippopotamus on the island of Madagascar (see Malagasy hippopotamus).